panteLx/easynews-plus-plus/README.md

 ---

 Looking for additional hosting options?
-Let us know which platform(s) you'd like to see supported by [creating an issue](https://github.com/sleeyax/stremio-easynews-addon/issues/new).
+Let us know which platform(s) you'd like to see supported by [creating an issue on the EN+ repo](https://github.com/sleeyax/stremio-easynews-addon/issues/new).

 ## Contribute